On the symplectic type of isomorphims of the p-torsion of elliptic curves: Abstract

-Our approach is to consider the problem locally at a prime $\ell \neq p$: firstly, we determine the primes $\ell$ for which the local curves $E/\Q_\ell$ and $E'/\Q_\ell$ contain enough information to decide between (i) or (ii).
-Secondly, if we find at least one such $\ell$, we effectively decide between (i) or (ii) using the local information at $\ell$ and the given value of $p$.
-More precisely, for primes $\ell \neq p$ we establish several criteria, in terms of the standard invariants associated to minimal Weierstrass models of $E/\Q_\ell$ and $E'/\Q_\ell$, to decide between (i) and (ii).
-We show that our new criteria together with those already in the literature provide a complete list that will find an answer to the problem whenever this is possible.
+Our approach is to consider the problem locally at a prime $\ell \neq p$.
+Firstly, we determine the primes $\ell$ for which the local curves $E/\Q_\ell$ and $E'/\Q_\ell$ contain enough information to decide between (i) or (ii).
+Secondly, we establish a collection of criteria, in terms of the standard invariants associated to minimal Weierstrass models of $E/\Q_\ell$ and $E'/\Q_\ell$, to decide between (i) and (ii).
+We show that our results give a complete solution to the problem by local methods away from~$p$.

-We also improve the existent criteria for the cases of $E/\Q_\ell$ having wild potentially good reduction with a defect of semistability $e=8,12$ and tame potentially good reduction with $e=3$.
-This will give a complete solution to the problem of deciding if we are in case (i) or (ii) by local methods away from $p$.

-Finally, we discuss two different motivations and applications of our methods.
-Indeed, we apply them to explore variants of a question raised by Mazur concerning the existence of symplectic isomorphisms between the $p$-torsion of two non-isogenous elliptic curves defined over $\Q$; furthermore, we provide Diophantine applications of our new criteria to the Fermat-type equation $x^2 + y^3 = z^{p}$ and to the non-existence of rational points on certain hyperelliptic curves of the form $y^2 = x^p - \ell$ and $y^2 = x^p - 2\ell$.
+We apply our methods to show the non-existence of rational points on certain hyperelliptic curves of the form $y^2 = x^p - \ell$ and $y^2 = x^p - 2\ell$ where $\ell$ is a prime; we also give incremental results on the Fermat equation $x^2 + y^3 = z^p$.
+As a different application, we discuss variants of a question raised by Mazur concerning the existence of symplectic isomorphisms between the $p$-torsion of two non-isogenous elliptic curves defined over $\Q$.

 {

 }

 {